-With the other models there is a spring loaded door with a bigger opening, but with the front dinette, you can’t access turnbuckles with that approach.
-That was a design choice had to be made to put the turnbuckles in front.
+With the other models, there is a spring-loaded door with a bigger opening, but with the front dinette, you can’t access turnbuckles with that approach.
+That was a design choice that had to be made to put the turnbuckles in front.

 Interior Battery Compartment